-Before we get started I should mention, this filler is not recommended for very large holes or structural repairs.
+Before I get started I would like to mention that this filler is not recommended for any kind of structural repairs.

-The picture below shows a good example of where I often use sawdust and glue as a filler.
+The image below shows a good example of where I often use sawdust and glue as a filler.
 This is the bottom of a chair rail that will be repaired with this technique.

 - Wood glue

 Just about any wood glue will work to make this filler.
 Wood glue (yellow or white), hide glue and even epoxy glue.
 Because epoxy glue dries quick, I typically use it on smaller repairs.

 As for saw dust, I prefer the fine saw dust from sanding, rather than wood shavings which don’t mix well.
 I usually get my sawdust from underneath the disc sander and band saw.
 When I want to color match, I use saw dust that is the same wood specie as what’s being repaired.
 It’s never a perfect match, but a good start.